Google Cloud invests $50 million in cybersecurity startup Cybereason

 Competition

 Cybereason is by no stretch the only company offering extended detection and response, endpoint protection, and anti-ransomware solutions in a single package.
-SentinelOne, BlackBerry-owned Cylance, CrowdStrike, Cylance, Dtex Systems are among the startup’s many competitors, having raised hundreds of millions of dollars to date collectively.
+SentinelOne, BlackBerry-owned Cylance, CrowdStrike, and Dtex Systems are among the startup’s many competitors, having raised hundreds of millions of dollars to date collectively.

 But Cybereason claims its machine learning-driven, operation-centric approach sets it apart from the competition.
 It exposes entire malicious operations, detailing attacks from the root cause to impacted users and devices.
-Cybereason says this “significantly” reduces the time taken to investigate and recover from an enterprise-wide cyberattack
+Cybereason says this “significantly” reduces the time taken to investigate and recover from an enterprise-wide cyberattack.

 Cybereason also leads the Defenders League, a program that enables channel partners to use services to help customers prevent and recover from attacks.
-The company says its platform and services have helped protect customers from the SolarWinds supply chain attack and high-profile ransomware launched by DarkSide, REvil and Conti groups.
+The company says its platform and services have helped protect customers from the SolarWinds supply chain attack and high-profile ransomware launched by the DarkSide, REvil, and Conti groups.

 Customers are evidently convinced of this, having driven Cybereason’s annual recurring revenue to $120 million at the end of 2020.
-Prior to the Google Cloud investment, Softbank Vision Fund 2 and Lockheed Martin contributed to the company’s coffers, as well as former U.S. Treasury Secretary under the Trump administration Steve Mnuchin’s Liberty Strategic Capital.
-Mnuchin is a member of Cybereason’s board of directors along with Liberty adviser Gen. Joseph Dunford, who was chairman of the Joint Chiefs of Staff under Trump until 2019.
+Prior to the Google Cloud investment, Softbank Vision Fund 2 and Lockheed Martin contributed to the company’s coffers, as well as former Trump U.S. Treasury Secretary Steve Mnuchin’s Liberty Strategic Capital.
+Mnuchin is a member of Cybereason’s board of directors, along with Liberty adviser Gen. Joseph Dunford, who was chairman of the Joint Chiefs of Staff under Trump until 2019.

 “Cybereason is fast becoming the global leader in cyber defense technology, and we could not be more pleased to make this extraordinary innovator the first addition to Liberty Strategic Capital’s portfolio,” Mnuchin said in a previous statement.
 “Cybereason has established itself as a visionary in prevention, detection and response, and Liberty Strategic Capital is excited to partner with the Cybereason team in their cutting-edge work to defend critical information networks, businesses, and governments around the world against the growing danger of cyber attacks.
 We are confident in Cybereason’s ability to deliver a superior product to customers and provide best-in-class critical infrastructure defense.”